la-mar/Statistics-Team-Fat-Tails/src/Analysis.md

 In Assessing the Fit, the coefficient is interpreted by the following models utilizing the base formula:
 •	Ames^SalesPrice = β0 + β1*BrkSide + β1*Edwards + β3:*NAmes + β4 (LogLivingArea*BrkSide) + β5(LogLivingArea*Edwards)
 o	β0: The intercept in this model provides an estimate 8.49 of the logGrLivArwea (reference NAmes) with a logGrLivArwea of zero.
 Of course, this is extrapolation and does not have a clear, practical meaning. o	β1: This is the adjustment of the intercept for a Neighborhood BrkSide with respect to a NAmes Neighborhood.
 For a Living room of zero, the Neighborhood BrkSide has an estimated Sale Price Increases of -5.
 16 (2^-2.58 back transformation) dollars per square foot less than the NAmes Livingroom. o	β1 This is the adjustment of the intercept for a Neighborhood Edwards with respect to a NAmes Neighborhood.
 For a Living room of zero, the Neighborhood Edwards has an estimated Sale Price Increases of -1.40 (2^-0.49 back transformation) dollars per square foot less than the NAmes Livingroom. o	β3: For each 1 unit increase in the Living Room of a NAmes, the estimated Sale Price increases 2^0.47 units o	β4: For each 1 unit increase in the Living Room Size of BrkSide, the estimated Sale Price increases 8.16 (2^0.35 Back transformed) dollars per square foot from the change with the NAmes. o	β5: For each 1 unit increase in the Living Room Size of Edwards, the estimated Sale Price increases 1.04 (2^0.05 Back transformed) dollars per square foot from the change with the NAmes.

 <!-- TODO: Regression Fit -->

 ---

-#### Interrogate the Data
+#### Assumptions

 In reviewing the data, an analysis was performed using QQ Plots and Histograms, the linearity of the data is not in question due to the sample size, the data is right skewed and is not normally distributed as depicted, the data does not have equal standard deviations, and the data is independent of each other.